Electronic Caregiver ranks No. 968 among fastest-growing private companies on the 2022 Inc. 5000 annual list

 NEW YORK, Aug.
 16, 2022 /PRNewswire/ -- Today, Inc. revealed that Electronic Caregiver, a digital health technology and services company, is No. 968 on its annual Inc. 5000 list, the most prestigious ranking of the fastest-growing private companies in America.

 The Inc. 5000 recognition puts Electronic Caregiver, based in Las Cruces, New Mexico, in the top .07 percent of all privately-owned companies in America in terms of multi-year growth and the top 20 percent of the Inc. 5000 list.
 Companies that made the list are ranked according to percentage revenue growth from 2018 to 2021.
-Over the past three years, Electronic Caregiver experienced a nearly 300 percent increase in revenue growth due to expanding services and high demand for its digital health solutions.
+Over the past three years, Electronic Caregiver experienced a 669 percent increase in revenue growth due to expanding services and high demand for its digital health solutions.

 "Recognition as an Inc. 5000 member is a monumental marker of validation," said Electronic Caregiver CEO and founder Anthony Dohrmann.
 "It confirms Electronic Caregiver has been able to sustain remarkable rates of growth consistently over several years.
 It's a testament to the confidence we've developed with our customers and our ability to attract capital to grow along with a highly skilled, loyal, and diverse workforce."